Getting started for system administrators

 The following topics provide the relevant instructions for installing each of the MVMM and MVMA components:

-After installing the components, perform the tasks in Post-core-component-installation-and-configuration before you start the relevant services.
-For more information on services, see Starting-and-stopping-services.
+After installing the components, perform the tasks in Post-core component installation tasks before you start the relevant services.
+For more information on services, see Starting and stopping services.

 Configuration